 Roasted Plantain Chips

-We're selling each six ounce bag of Roasted Plantain Chips for $1.69, every day.
-That's such a great value, you might think we've gone bananas!
+We’re selling each six ounce bag of Roasted Plantain Chips for $1.69, every day.
+That’s such a great value, people are bound to say we’ve gone plantains.